Cubic regularized subspace Newton for non-convex optimization: EXPERIMENTS

 We now verify our theoretical results numerically.
 Due to space limitations, we can only present a fraction of the experiments and refer the reader to the Appendix for the remaining experiments.
 We ran experiments with a logistic regression loss with a \textit{non-convex regularizer} $\lambda\cdot \sum_{i=1}^n \x_i^2/(1+\x_i^2)$~\citep{kohler2017sub} where $\lambda > 0$ controls the strength of the regularizer.
 An overview of the three datasets used in our experiments can be found in Table \ref{table:datasets_overview}.
 All runs were initialized in the origin at $\x_0 = \mathbf{0}$ and all the plots shown in this section are averaged over three runs.
 The shaded region corresponds to one standard deviation.
 In the inner loop of Algorithm~\ref{alg:SSCN}, we solve the subproblem exactly up to a pre-specified tolerance of $1e^{-5}$.
 We use the exact same subsolver, which is discussed in section 3.3 in~\cite{kohler2017sub} \footnote{We used the implementation provided at \url{https://github.com/jonaskohler/subsampled_cubic_regularization/} under the Apache-2.0 license.}.
 The experiments were run on an Apple MacBook Pro with an Apple M1 Pro Chip and 16 GB RAM.

 \textbf{Constant coordinate schedule.} In Figure~\ref{fig:logistic_regression_nonconv_convergence_gisette} and~\ref{fig:logistic_regression_nonconv_convergence_duke_madelon} we plot the convergence of different constant coordinate schedules w.r.t. iterations, time and \# (coordinates$^2$ + coordinates).
 We chose the last measure to approximate the efficiency of the coordinate schedule, since the Hessian matrix scales quadratically and the gradient scales linearly with the number of sampled coordinates.
 As expected, full cubic Newton is the fastest in terms of number of iterations and the fewer coordinates are sampled, the more iterations are required to reach the same gradient norm.
 However, in terms of average run time and number of evaluated coordinates, we observe that \textbf{smaller coordinate schedules are faster and more efficient up to some gradient norm} for the $\textit{gisette}$ and $\textit{duke}$ dataset, where the benefit is more pronounced if the problem is higher dimensional.
 We note that, even for the smaller madelon dataset, smaller coordinate schedules are more efficient w.r.t \# coordinate evaluations until $\|\nabla f(\x_k) \| \approx 1e^{-1}$.
 This clearly underscores the potential for substantial computational savings through the utilization of a straightforward approach that samples a fixed number of coordinates.
-Subsequently, we will explore the performance of this approach in contrast to an adaptive scheme that incrementally increases the number of sampled coordinates.

-\textbf{Constant vs exponential schedule.} As discussed earlier, the adaptive sampling scheme presented in Section~\ref{sec:adaptive_sampling} suggests using an exponential schedule to sample coordinates.
-We compare this schedule to a constant schedule in Figure~\ref{fig:logistic_regression_exp_vs_const_Schedule}.
-We observe that for the two high-dimensional datasets \textit{gisette} and \textit{duke}, \textbf{the best constant schedule and the best exponential schedule perform on par both in terms of time and \# coordinates evaluated}.
-We conclude that in some cases a simple constant schedule can already perform sufficiently well.
-However, an exponential schedule might still be more appropriate if one needs a high-accuracy solution.
+Next, we will compare our method to other first and second order subspace methods.